jamesdcheney0/continuing-education/linux/vi-vim.md

 "A9dd: delete 9 lines; append to buffer a
 "ap: put text from general buffer a after the cursor
 J: join lines

+other
+set nu/set number to show line numbers go to a specific line `:X` where X is the line number